Riley Green and Ella Langley, ‘Don’t Mind If I Do’: Story Behind the Song

 “I think I got her to come in the day I wrote it, and just kinda hum to see what key I needed to write it in, ’cause I wrote it as a duet,” Green tells his record label.
 “And when I was in the studio recording it, I just called her to come by to put a vocal on it so I could play it for whoever I was gonna pitch it to, as far as the female.
 And she just crushed it.
 I remember sitting there, and she was like in a sweatsuit.
 She came by the house and sang it, and it was just, I couldn’t imagine anybody doing it better than she did.

-“So, it was cool for her to be on the song,” he adds.
+“So, it was cool for her to be on the song,” he continues.
 “Also having her out with all the success on the other song, and also lyrically it kind of feels like the song after ‘You Look Like You Love Me.’
 So it’s kind of cool to have that accidentally work out.”

 “For me and Ella to have two songs together that are doing that much, I’m sure there’s a lot of rumors and speculation, but it’s cool,” Green says.
 “It’s cool to see people react and have emotions to something that you write.
 More than anything, that’s what’s enjoyable about it.”